syraio/Syra-uOS/README.md

 ## Quick start
-1- copy framework files into project folder.
+1- Copy framework files into project folder.

-2- edit the default Main_Task in the main.c file or add a new task.
+2- Edit the default Main_Task in the main.c file or add a new task.

-3- compile and run the code.
+3- Compile and run the code.

 ## Basic Example
-A Simple Task
+# A Simple Task
 Task is defined as a normal function, but it does not take any input data.
 Also It does not return any data.

 The statements inside the task being executed repeatedly as any infinite loop.